With permission, Mr Deputy Speaker, I should like to make a statement on sentencing and the Government’s response to the Hirst judgment.

 The question remains, however, of how we meet our obligations in relation to the ruling against a blanket ban.
 This House has been grappling with this issue since 2005.
 Following the Hirst judgment in 2005, the Labour Government began a consultation on the question of prisoner voting.
 The Ministry of Justice published a consultation paper in 2009 indicating that some limited enfranchisement of prisoners ought to occur, but made it clear that a final decision on the scope of the franchise must be made by Parliament.

 Shortly after the 2010 general election, the Conservative-Liberal Democrat coalition Government announced that offenders sentenced to less than four years in custody would have the right to vote in UK Westminster Parliament and European Parliament elections, except when the judge considered it inappropriate when making the sentence.
-Soon after, in 2011, the Political and Constitutional Reform Committee published a report stating that the while current ban on prisoner voting may be “morally justifiable”, it was a breach of international law.
+Soon after, in 2011, the Political and Constitutional Reform Committee published a report stating that while the current ban on prisoner voting may be “morally justifiable”, it was a breach of international law.

 As a nation, we pride ourselves on our adherence to the rule of law.
 I believe we also take pride in being a nation that abides by its commitments.
 Our respect for the rule of law is something that has led to our legal system being so well regarded around the world that our legal services are exported internationally and contribute vastly to the UK economy.
 Today is an opportunity to discuss exactly how we will meet our commitments following the 2005 ruling.